 What is thematic investing?
 What are the five megatrends to look out for?
+How do experts envision the future?
 Jiazhi Chen-Seiler, Head of Julius Baer's Next Generation Investing Team, explains.

 Jiazhi was visiting world-renowned contemporary artist, Marcel van Eeden, at his latest exhibition at the Barbara Seiler Gallery in Zurich, when we caught up with her.
 “I have always been a big admirer of contemporary art.
 I like the way it challenges the norm and shapes our understanding of this globally interconnected, geographically diverse, culturally eclectic, and technologically advanced world.”